mosaicml/composer/docs/source/trainer/dataloaders.rst

 DataSpec
 --------

-Some use cases require users to provide more than just the dataloader, but additional configurations:
+Sometimes, the data configuration requires more than just the dataloader.
+For example: additional configurations:

--  Some transforms that should be run on the device (e.g. ``GPU``) after the data has been moved.
+-  Some transforms should be run on the data after it has been moved onto the correct device (e.g. ``GPU``) the data has been moved.
 -  Custom batch types would need a ``split_batch`` function that tells our trainer how to split the batches into microbatches for gradient